JFC-MX/Midterm_MEXE410_Section_Group-1_2026/Phase4_CAPA.md

 * <ins>**Corrective & Preventive Action:**</ins>
     * Physically alter the mechanical system model of the forklift chassis to drastically lower the center of gravity.
     * Integrate physical hard-stops and limit switches into the mast and tilt assemblies to physically restrict the load from reaching an unstable moment arm.
-    * Incorporate heavy-duty mechanical dampers into the suspension to remove lateral allowance and ensure rigidity during high-speed turns.
     * Guarantee through these mechanical constraints that the vehicle physically cannot exceed the tipping threshold, even if the software freezes while commanding maximum speed.

  ---